fjkiani/carton-caps/.documentation/CARTON_CAPS_AI_TECHNICAL_SPECIFICATION.md

 ### 4.2.
 Cappy the Detective: Figuring Out What You Mean

 Right now, Cappy plays detective to understand what you're asking for.
 Inside `main.py`, we've set up a straightforward system that looks for specific keywords in your message (after converting it to lowercase, just to be safe).
-It's a simple approach, but it works pretty well for what we need in this prototype.
+It's a simple approach, but it worked pretty well for what we needed in this prototype.

 Here's how Cappy categorizes your questions: